canonical/charmed-openstack-upgrader/docs/how-to/plan-upgrade.rst

 Plan for the control-plane
 --------------------------

-To generate a plan targeting the **control-plane** applications use:
+To generate a plan targeting only the **control-plane** applications use:

 .. code:: bash